cmusser/accessd/README.md

 ## Motivation

-This program was inspired by the `knockd` and `sshlockout` programs, which aim to increase security by limiting access to the administrative interfacves of hosts.
+This program was inspired by the `knockd` and `sshlockout` programs, which aim to increase security by limiting access to the administrative interfaces of hosts.

 A major goal was to utilize the Tokio framework, which uses the notion of "futures" (known as "promises" in other languages) to create a server that handled requests asynchronously.
-It's entirely reasonable to write something like this in C, but lots of low-level details have to be managed (the event loop, a datastore for the shared state, command line handling, etc.).
+It's entirely reasonable to write something like this in C, but lots of low-level details have to be managed (the event loop and request state machine, a datastore for the shared state, command line handling, etc.).

 As a whirlwind tour of Rust, `accessd` covered a fair amount of ground.
 Specifically: